rpensch/genome_analysis/wiki.md

  - How different do different assemblers perform for the same data?

+Even though the assembly of long reads like these is often considered easier as short read assembly, there are problems with high error rates and differences in performance of assemblers that should be taken into account.
+When looking at performance, Canu is known to be rather slow compared to other tools such as Flye.
+Different assemblers have different strengths and weeknesses, some are more reliable than others, some have problems detecting plasmids or are known to produce incomplete assemblies.

  - Can you see any other letter appart from AGTC in your assembly?
 If so, what are those?